smujiang/WSITools/README.md

 For now,
 * We can only save the extracted patches into PNG/JPG files.
 We are working on saving them into tfRecords.
-* We are working on adding annotation labels into patch extraction.
+* We are still working on adding annotation labels into patch extraction.

 Besides, several useful features are also available for advance users.
 1. Detect tissue in a WSI